 Doula and Birth Expert

-Stevie’s goal is to spread awareness about birthing disparities and the ways birthing people of color are affected by the medical industrial complex.
+Stevie’s goal is to spread awareness about birthing disparities and the ways birthing people of Color are affected by the medical industrial complex.
 She uses her profound background in Anthropology and Women, Gender, and Sexuality Studies to support the research and engagement she does as a birthworker.
 She offers access, knowledge, and empowerment to birthing people, new parents, and beyond through community support, resources, and cultural competence.
-Similarly, Stevie’s priority is to expand and cultivate community throughout Southern California with people of color that share her goals of advocacy, social justice, and birthwork.
+Similarly, Stevie is committed to building community with people of Color that share her goals of advocacy, social justice, and birthwork.
 Stevie has an abundance of experience in community organizing, including but not limited to trainings, workshops, and discussions.
 She would love to collaborate with other birth workers, community activists, and social justice advocates.

-Stevie is earning a Master’s degree in Anthropology with a concentration in Pacific Islander Birth Disparities and Traditions at Cal State University, Long Beach.
-She has conducted and presented research at many national conferences centered around birth workers of color in Los Angeles and Long Beach County.
-Stevie’s mission is to increase visibility, representation, and to create spaces for queer birthing people and birthworkers of color.
+Stevie has a Master’s degree in Anthropology, her research focused on Pacific Islander Birth Disparities and Traditions.
+She has conducted and presented research at many national conferences, hospitals, universities, and organizations centered around birth workers of Color, advocacy, health equity, and decolonizing birth.
+Stevie’s mission is to increase visibility, representation, and to create spaces for queer birthing people and birthworkers of Color.